groupdocs-viewer-cloud/groupdocs-viewer-cloud-python/README.md

 # GroupDocs.Viewer Cloud Python SDK
-Python package for communicating with the GroupDocs.Viewer Cloud API
+Python package for communicating with the GroupDocs.Viewer Cloud API.
+This SDK allows you to work with GroupDocs.Viewer Cloud REST APIs in your python applications, which allows rendering a specific document in HTML, image or PDF format with the flexibility to render the whole document or custom range of pages.

 ## Requirements

-Python 2.7 or 3.4+
+Python 3.4+

 ## Installation
 Install `groupdocs-viewer-cloud` with [PIP](https://pypi.org/project/pip/) from [PyPI](https://pypi.org/) by: